nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

     end
 {% endhighlight %}

 Also, never use `fork/join_none` in forever loop as well.
-It will also hang our simulator.
+It will also hang our simulator since infinite processes will be created.
 {% highlight verilog %}
     forever begin
       fork